 While the adrenalin is still flowing from the District 59 Toastmasters Conference (on which I reported in my previous post), I thought that I would pen a few words about the “other” contest that featured there – the Speech Evaluation Contest.
-I think that the Speech Evaluation Contest is the trickiest of all Toastmasters contests.
-It requires you to be rigorously analytical in a very short period of time about a speech that you have just heard.
+I think that it is the trickiest of all Toastmasters contests.
+Speech evaluations require you to be rigorously analytical in a very short period of time about a speech that you have just heard.

 Contestants hear a 7-minute “target speech” about which they know nothing (including the identity of the speaker) beforehand.
 They then have 5 minutes in which to prepare notes.
 After 5 minutes, the Sergeant-at-Arms collects the notes and, one at a time, the contestants come back into the room to give a 3.5 minute evaluation.
 They have the option of using their notes which are handed back to them when it is their turn.